celendial/celendial/README.md

 ### Hey Everyone, I am Ed, a security engineer who is still learning 👋

 🌱 I’m currently learning C#, Python, and Java on the coding side.
-I am also trying to grow my skills as a security engineer/ architect
+I am also trying to grow my skills as a security engineer/ architect.
+I also want to enhance my skills in networking, automation, Azure, Cisco software, and so on.

+🔭 I’m currently working on some Azure, networking, security, Snort, and coding projects.

 <!--
 **celendial/celendial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.